jindongwang/transferlearning/code/deep/ReMoS/instructions.md

 ### Prepare the dataset and trained models

 We have prepared the dataset and the trained models in a zip file.
 You can directly download zip file from [Google Drive](https://drive.google.com/file/d/1ps4fbbaGsHrONZiPjWdzK1UC53IK0Kwc/view?usp=sharing), put the downloaded file under ``ReMoS`` and run the ``unpack_downloads.sh`` script.

+**NOTE:** This file is too large (>30GB) since it contains all the CV datasets and trained models.
+Thus, if you only want to run the code, you can directly download the datasets and put them under `CV_adv/data/`:

+`wget https://transferlearningdrive.blob.core.windows.net/teamdrive/dataset/CUB200.zip` for CUB_200 dataset.
+And you can replace `CUB200` with `MIT67`/`StanfordDog`/`Stanford40`/`Flower102` to download other datasets.

 ```
 bash unpack_downloads.sh
 ```